 To get started is with practice drills in the Drill Library go to Library in the app menu.
 Once you choose a drill you tap the “Practice Drill” button.
 Once you tap on a drill it will show you a preview video of the drill.
 The app shows you the trainer doing the foot skill and then zooms in and shows you a slo-mo shot of the drill so you can see how it works.

 After you scan the ball you can do the drill as long as you want to get comfortable with it.
 This is better than jumping right into a playlist when you first start.
 It’s a nice way to start because it’s only 1 drill and gets you used to the Dribble Up app and how it tracks the ball.
 There’s no time pressure of moving onto the next drill, you can keep playing with the same drill again until you’re comfortable with it and have the hang of how the smart ball app works.

 The playlist does give you a demo of how to do each drill but it’s short and as it runs you through the drills one after another it can be overwhelming for players new to the app.

 Here is an example of the trainer demonstrating one of the drills for you.

 Once you’re comfortable with the moves in the playlist you’re ready to press the Start button.

 7) Start the Playlist

-You’ll know right away if the scan didn’t work because the virtual cones that show on the screen will be red.
-Typically the virtual cones are green and only turn red if you go outside of them.
+You’ll know right away if the scan didn’t work because the square that shows on the screen will be red.
+Typically the square is green and only turn red if you go outside of them.

-If the cones are red immediately, tap the screen again and you’ll be given the option to either Quit or Resume.
+If you can tell immediately the scan didn’t work, tap the screen again and you’ll be given the option to either Quit or Resume.
 Choose the Quit option – then press the Start button and scan your ball again.
-If you’re consistently getting red cones make sure you don’t have a bright light source behind you that’s confusing the app.
+If you’re consistently getting red make sure you don’t have a bright light source behind you that’s confusing the app.

 Each drill will show you a video demo and then give you a few seconds to get ready before it starts a timer.
 When the timer begins that means the app has started grading your skills.